mohaimenhasan/Instructor-for-MLH-GraphQL-Worshop/README.md

 # Location: University of Toronto
 # Workshop Date: March 27, 2018

-Made this app as a part of live demo for being an <b>instructor</b> for a GraphQL workshop for IEEE at the University of Toronto
+App on a classic snake game, allowing users to make purchases during the game, using GraphQL Made this app as a part of live demo for being an <b>instructor</b> for a GraphQL workshop for IEEE at the University of Toronto
 For details on the slide deck of information
 Follow this link for the detailed presentation on the workshop: